De Young Museum: Textiles and costumes

-Africa, Pacific, and the Americas
+Africa, Oceania, and the Americas

-More than 1,400 stellar examples from the eastern Sudan, the Guinea coast, west and central Africa, eastern and southern Africa, and elsewhere on the continent are included in the Fine Arts Museums’ African art collection at the de Young.
+More than 1,400 examples from the eastern Sudan, the Guinea coast, west and central Africa, eastern and southern Africa, and elsewhere on the continent are included in the Fine Arts Museums’ African art collection at the de Young.
 The African art collection is presented thematically rather than geographically, emphasizing the aesthetic and expressive qualities of the art.

 The Oceanic collections were charter collections of the de Young, their nucleus formed in 1894 at the California Midwinter International Exposition in Golden Gate Park.
-Additional Oceanic works of sculpture, basketry, tapa, ceramics, and lithics have since been acquired, bringing the holdings to more than 3,000.
-Highlights of the collection include a 10 ft housepost from the Iatmul people of the Sepik River in Papua New Guinea, a group of brightly painted carvings used in malanggan ceremonials of New Ireland, a roll of feather money from Nindu Island of Santa Cruz, a fan from the Marquesas Islands of Polynesia, a rare navigation figure from the Caroline Islands of Micronesia, and a selection of powerful wood carvings from the Maori peoples of New Zealand.
+Additional Oceanic works of sculpture, basket weaving, tapa cloths, ceramics, and stone tools have since been acquired, bringing the holdings to more than 3,000.
+Highlights of the collection include a 10 ft housepost from the Iatmul people of the Sepik in Papua New Guinea, a group of brightly painted carvings used in malagan ceremonials of New Ireland, a roll of feather money from Nindu Island of Santa Cruz, a fan from the Marquesas Islands of Polynesia, a rare navigation figure from the Caroline Islands of Micronesia, and a selection of powerful wood carvings from the Māori people of New Zealand.

-The Art of the Americas collections are of national significance to art history, anthropology, and world history, and they have helped establish the de Young as a primary source for cultural research and study.
+The Arts of Indigenous America collections are of national significance to art history, anthropology, and world history, and they have helped establish the de Young as a primary source for cultural research and study.
 The extensive collection of ancient American and Native American art comprises nearly 2,000 works of art from Meso-America, Central and South America, and the West Coast of North America.
 Art from cultures indigenous to the American continents was a defining feature of the museum's charter collection and continues to be an area of significant growth.
 Special galleries are devoted to ancient objects from Mexico, including an outstanding grouping of Teotihuacan murals.

-European

-The permanent collection also contains some works by European painters, such as Salvador Dalí.